parkerHayden/iOS-Workout-Shortcut/README.md

 </p>

 <h1>iOS Workout Shortcut</h1>
   This apple shortcut is meant to function as a replacement for a workout application.
-Currently it gives you a random workout from a set of exercises that you can choose.
-It is set up for one workout to consist of 5 exercises each with 3 sets (this is customizable).
+What it does is give you a random workout from a set of exercises that you have chosen, not allowing you to repeat an exercise until all of them have been used.
+It allows you to input information about each exercise like weight, reps, and notes for each set that you do.
+It keeps this information stored in a .txt file and displays the information from the last time you completed each exercise as you get them again.

+<h2>Example</h2>

 <h2>Setup</h2>
   <h3>Download</h3>